Ntchinda-Giscard/jazz-music-improvisation/README.md

 # Improvise a Jazz Solo with an LSTM Network

-Welcome to your final programming assignment of this week!
-In this notebook, you will implement a model that uses an LSTM to generate music.
+Welcome to this awesome programming project !
+In this notebook,i will walk you through the implementation of a model that uses an LSTM to generate music.
 At the end, you'll even be able to listen to your own music!

 <img src="images/jazz.jpg" style="width:450;height:300px;">

-**By the end of this assignment, you'll be able to:**
+**Objectifs:**

 - Apply an LSTM to a music generation task
 - Generate your own jazz music with deep learning